-Iran-backed militias deployed snipers in Iraq protests
+Iran-backed militias deployed snipers to quash anti-government protests

 Iran-aligned militias deployed snipers on Baghdad's rooftops during mass protests this month calling for the Iraqi government's ouster, taking it upon themselves to squash the movement and bolster the incumbent government.